SixArmDonkey/buffalotools_ioc/README.md

 ---

+## The Basics

 This container will maintain a single reference to any registered service.

-The basics

 1. Services are registered by calling addInterface().
 The supplied closure contains the call to new class().
 2. Services are instantiated on demand, and no instance is created unless newInstance() is called.